Petya (NotPetya/Petna Malware), the latest craziness, started this week on June 27, allegedly coming from Ukraine.

 Using the credentials it has, the next step would be lateral movement to different machines using WMIC or Psexec.
 If that fails, it will try to launch the EternalBlue as a fallback plan.

-Disabling Psexec and WMI is not the solution as admins need to manage their network.
+Disabling Psexec and WMI is not the solution because admins need to manage their network.
 It doesn’t make sense to disable any of their software.
-Lack of segmentation and credentials reuse is the main problem.
+Lack of segmentation and credentials re-use is the main problem.